TheoKouzelis/TheoKouzelis.github.io/about.md

 Bash scripts to build my developer environment on remote servers and virtual machines.

 **[Laravel Framework](https://github.com/laravel/framework/pull/17151)**
-Helped fix an issue in one of the frameworks consolei commands.
+Helped fix an issue in one of the frameworks console commands.

 **[PHP Workshop](https://github.com/php-school/php-workshop/pull/126)**
 Helped to increase unit test coverage for the package as part of their "hacktoberfest" drive.